Frau Holle: Summary

-After a time, the girl became homesick and told Frau Holle that it was time for her to return home.
-Frau Holle had been impressed by the girl's kindness and hard work so much that, when she escorted the girl to the gate, a shower of gold fell upon the girl.
-She also gave her the spindle which had fallen into the well.
-With that, the gate was closed and the girl found herself back not far from her mother's house.
+After a time, the girl becomes homesick and tells Frau Holle that she wants to return home.
+Frau Holle has been impressed by the girl's kindness and hard work so much that, when she escorts the girl to a gate, a shower of gold falls upon the girl.
+Frau Holle also gives the girl the spindle which had fallen into the well.
+Frau Holle closes the gate and the girl finds herself back home, and a rooster crows to announce her arrival.

-Her mother wished the same good fortune for her biological daughter.
-She also set her to sit by the well and spin, but the girl deliberately threw the spindle into the well before jumping in herself.
-She too came to the oven, but would not assist the bread nor would she help the apple tree.
-When she came to Frau Holle's house, she likewise took service there.
-She then fell into her lazy careless ways.
-Frau Holle soon dismissed her.
-As the lazy girl stood at the gate, a kettle of pitch spilled over her.
-"That is what you have earned" said Frau Holle and closed the gate.
+Wishing for the same good fortune for her own daughter, the widow orders her to sit and spin by the well.
+But the lazy girl instead pricks herself with a thorn to bleed onto the spindle before tossing it into the well and jumping after it.
+Like her stepsister, the lazy girl also comes to the oven and the tree, but neither takes out the bread nor harvests the apples.
+When she comes to Frau Holle's house, she works hard on the first day, but soon becomes lazy again, preventing the snow from falling.
+Frau Holle soon dismisses the lazy girl.
+As the lazy girl stands at the gate, a kettle of pitch spills over her and Frau Holle gives her the spindle before shutting the gate.

+The lazy girl finds herself home, the rooster announcing her arrival; as punishment for her laziness, the pitch never comes off for the rest of her life.

-Other versions describe the first girl having a piece of gold fall from her lips every time she speaks, whilst the second has a toad fall from her lips every time she speaks as depicted in Diamonds and Toads.
+Other versions describe the first girl having a piece of gold fall from her lips every time she speaks, whilst the second has a toad fall from her lips every time she speaks, as depicted in Diamonds and Toads.